BeamMP/BeamMP-Server/README.md

 ## Supported Operating Systems

-The code itself supports (latest stable) Linux, Windows andcurrently supported production releases of FreeBSD.
+The code itself supports (latest stable) Linux, Windows and supported major release branches of FreeBSD (FreeBSD RELEASE).
 In terms of actual build support, for now we usually only distribute Windows binaries and Linux.
 For any other distro or OS, you just have to find the same libraries listed in [Runtime Dependencies](#runtime-dependencies) further down the page, and it should build fine.

 Recommended compilers: MSVC, GCC, CLANG.